 Different Interior Design Styles

-‘Interior Design Project’ is a blog post series, where I give you a glimpse behind the scenes of some of my interior design projects and share insights about the design process.
+‘Interior Design Project’ is a blog post series, where I give you a glimpse behind the scenes of some of my interior design projects and where I share some insights into the design process.

 These items included beloved pieces of furniture, treasured antiques from China and travel memorabilia from across the globe.
 They all needed to find a place in the new home.

 From the onset, I knew that I had to find a way to bring it all together.
 My go-to method for mixing styles is finding common denominators first and then build on those.

 For a family who truly embraces multiculturalism and who has travelled extensively, they were bound to love a mixture of styles.
 Their possessions clearly demonstrated that.

 In anticipation of their move to their newly purchased home, they were looking for support with regards to furniture layout, colour selection for the walls and how to bring it all together.